kawaiizenbo/OptimalTheme/README.md

 # OptimalTheme
 everything we wanted in a theme, nothing we didnt
-Client mods other than Powercord have not been tested but should work
+Originally intended for Powercord but should work with other client mods

 ## Includes:
 https://github.com/stickfab/pc-fluenticons
 https://github.com/mwittrien/BetterDiscordAddons/tree/master/Themes/SettingsModal

 ## How to install:

+### Topaz:
+Add this link `https://github.com/kawaiizenbo/OptimalTheme` to your themes section

 ### Powercord:
 Clone this repo into your themes folder